 Wellness Care The medical care for pets is ever-changing.
-As knowledge of diseases Preventive wellness care is essential to your pet’s health, happiness, and longevity.
+Preventative wellness care is essential to your pet’s health, happiness, and longevity.
 For this reason, we strive to offer the best veterinary wellness care during every stage of your pet’s life.
 We will make responsible recommendations for your pet regarding his or her vaccinations, nutrition, dental care, heartworm prevention, parasite control, laboratory testing, and behavior.
 Wellness programs begin with semi-annual examinations.
 We may recommend more frequent visits based on your pet’s age, health status, and lifestyle.
 A comprehensive wellness plan will be created for your pet’s unique healthcare needs.
 Our goal is to help your pet mature healthily from juvenile to adult to senior.

 Wellness Exams Consists of: